SheLovesCode/financial-records-entry-system/README.md

 ## Troubleshooting
 - If you encounter a 'Connection to server at "postgres", port 5432 failed' after running ``docker compose up --build``
-  1. Stop your containers by CTRL+C
+  1. Stop your containers by pressing CTRL+C
   2. Run ``docker compose up``

 - Ensure all ports (5432, 4000, 3000, 8080) are free before starting the services.